sabinahofmann/homebank-gtk-app/README.md

 ### Requirements
 This code is written in ruby and gtk3.
-Please make sure to have ruby >= 2.5 and gkt installed on your system.
+Please make sure to have ruby >= 2.5 and the gem gkt3 installed on your system.

+Note: If you have any problems with 'gobject-introspection', please make sure to install the lib 'glade' before gtk3.

 ###### Important Note: